The University resumed holding in-person degree ceremonies from September 2021

 I am a student in my final year of a taught course.
 When will I be able to attend a degree ceremony?

-If you are due to complete your course in Trinity 2022, you will receive your bookin invitation in Hilary 2022.
-This is later than in previous years, due to the additional booking window for last year’s finalists opening in December 2021.
-Please be aware that graduands are unlikely to have many options for dates to choose from once booking is possible, due to the extensive backlog of graduands needing degrees conferred.
+If you are due to complete your course in Trinity 2022, you will receive your booking invitation in Hilary 2022.
+This is later than in previous years, due to the additional booking window for last year’s finalists, which opened in late November 2021.

 Is the pandemic going to affect when I get my certificate?